 Any simple cake batter can become a zebra cake, it’s all in the method you use to pour it into the pan.
 I go into more detail in the recipe, but it’s all about pouring alternating cupfuls of vanilla and chocolate batter into the center of the pan.
 They roll out in waves to produce this awesome pattern!

-Oh, and one more thing… July is the time to take advantage of all the local produce, so plentiful in your farmer’s market or grocery store.
-Strawberries are in-season so I add them to everything – salad, pork chops you name it!
+Oh, and one more thing… Summer is the time to take advantage of all the local produce, so plentiful in your farmer’s market or grocery store.
+Strawberries are in season so I add them to everything – salad, pork chops you name it!
 When making this cake I thought what a perfect addition fresh local berries would make!
 Nailed it!!!

 - 1 cup sugar

 - 4 eggs, room temperature

 - 1 cup canola oil

 - ¼ tsp salt

 - Preheat oven to 350ºF Lightly spray a 9” round baking pan with cooking spray.
 Line the bottom with a circle of parchment and spray again.

 - In the bowl of a mixer, cream sugar and eggs at medium until light and fluffy, about 2 minutes.
 On low, add oil, milk and vanilla until smooth.

 - In a separate bowl combine flour, baking powder and salt.
 Then add to wet ingredients.
 Combine on medium for 1-2 minutes until batter is smooth.